 Individuals have 12 months from the date of enrollment to complete the online course and practicum.
-If site-based, participants are encouraged to complete certification within the school year.
+If site-based within a school or district, participants are encouraged to complete certification within the school year.

-- Web-Based Practicum is appropriate for tech-savvy participants who may not have a Certification Community in their area.
+A web-based practicum is appropriate for individual, tech-savvy participants who may not have a Certification Community in their area.

-- Schools and districts considering or currently implementing the Wilson Reading System may be interested in certifying a group of their educators.
-Contact us to explore development of a COMPASS Plan (Comprehensive Plan for Achieving Success and Sustainability).
+Schools and districts considering or currently implementing the WRS may be interested in certifying a group of their educators.
+Contact us to explore development of a Comprehensive Plan for Achieving Success and Sustainability (COMPASS Plan).

 - Complete a comprehensive online course: WRS Intensive Instruction for the Non-Responsive Reader (Steps 1–6).

 - Conduct 1:1 WRS instruction with a practicum student for a minimum of 65 lessons with a lesson plan written for each lesson.
-Student must meet selection criteria and be approved by the assigned Wilson® Credentialed Trainer.
+Student must meet selection criteria and be approved by the assigned Wilson® Credentialed Trainer (W.C.T.).
 Instruction must be with WRS 4th Edition materials.

 - Be observed five times teaching the practicum student.
-Each observation is scheduled with the Wilson® Credentialed Trainer and lasts approximately 60-75 minutes.
+Each observation is scheduled with the W.C.T. and lasts approximately 60–75 minutes.

 - Submit a pretesting report on the practicum student, including educational history and current test results.

-- Develop a Teacher Binder and Student Portfolio and compile student’s written work in accordance with WLT program standards.
+- Develop a Teacher Binder and Student Portfolio and compile student’s written work in accordance with Wilson Language Training® (WLT) program standards.

-- Demonstrate mastery of the WRS Lesson Plan procedures (documented and approved by Wilson® Credentialed Trainer).
+- Demonstrate mastery of the WRS Lesson Plan procedures (documented and approved by W.C.T.).